perkinssibyl076/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rich Cook

 This quote highlights the ongoing challenge that programmers face in creating user-friendly and robust software, while also acknowledging the unpredictable nature of users and the potential for unexpected issues to arise.
 It serves as a reminder to always strive for excellence in programming, while also being prepared for the unexpected.

+# 2023-12-01
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you are working on a project, it is essential to determine which tasks are most important and which can wait.
+By prioritizing your work, you can make sure that you focus on the most critical aspects of the project and not get sidetracked by less significant tasks or distractions.
+Use a task management tool, such as Trello or Asana, to help keep track of your priorities and progress.
+ -
+Next, planning ahead is crucial.
+Before starting a new project or undertaking a large task, take the time to plan out your approach.
+Create a roadmap that outlines the steps you need to take to complete the task or project.
+Doing so will ensure that your code is structured well and that all the necessary pieces are in place.
+Planning also helps to avoid last-minute panic and stress, as you will already have a clear idea of what needs to happen and when.